inet-tub/ns3-datacenter/README.md

 # Running ABM

 Checkout [`simulator/ns-3.35/examples/ABM`](https://github.com/inet-tub/ns3-datacenter/tree/master/simulator/ns-3.35/examples/ABM) for simulation files and scripts to run ABM and other buffer management algorithms. **Note:** This only runs in the TCP/IP stack and this is what we used in the paper.
-Support for the RDMA stack and mixed stack will be updated in the upcoming months.
+Checkout [`switch MMU`](simulator/ns-3.35/src/point-to-point/model/switch-mmu.cc) for a more general implementation of ABM suited for both RDMA stack and mixed stacks (RDMA + TCP/IP sharing the buffer).

 # Important Files